 Enjoy a 75-minute tour of Endless Caverns when visiting the Shenandoah Valley, on which you will learn about their unique geology and intriguing history.
 Found at the foot of the Massanutten Mountain range behind a pile of boulders, this is among the caverns near Harrisonburg VA that have been explored since the 19th century.

 Skyline Caverns has wowed visitors since its opening in 1939.
 Millions have smoothed underfoot the path through the caverns to pave your chance to explore this underground world.
 Today, you can explore the caverns on guided tours, meaning you won’t get lost and you won’t miss anything important!
 There’s plenty to see like a 37-foot underground waterfall, very rare anthodite clusters, underground streams, an outdoor botanical garden, nature trail, and more!

 Discover Your Harrisonburg Vacation

-The caverns near Harrisonburg VA are a great activity to enjoy while in the area, especially if you’re into natural history.
-Not only are they beautiful, but they are truly a natural wonder that will wow you.
-For more ideas of things to do in Harrisonburg VA, check out our free Shenandoah Valley vacation guide!
-And, when you’re planning your vacation, browse our beautiful rooms and cottages!
+The caverns near Harrisonburg VA are a great vacation activity, especially if you’re into natural history.
+For more ideas of things to do in Harrisonburg VA, be sure to download our free Shenandoah Valley Vacation Guide!
+And, when you’re planning your vacation, browse our beautiful rooms and cottages.
 Here at By the Side of the Road Inn & Cottages, we are eager to host you, so contact us today to reserve your Shenandoah Valley adventure!